PrismsVR/JrDevOpsAssignment/README.md

 You can also create a new repository from scratch and copy this repository's structure into your new assignment repository.

-**Forking this repository is disabled to ensure the privacy of each applicant's submissions.**
+> **❗Forking this repository is strongly discouraged to ensure the privacy of each applicant's submissions.**
 </details>

 <br>